jiwei0921/Git_Learning/README.md

 # Git_Learning
 This repository is built about learning Git.

-This is my first attempt.
+1. This is my first attempt.

-This is my second attempt.
+2. This is my second attempt.

-I attempt to make a challenge thirdly.
+3. I attempt to make a challenge thirdly.

+4. Fourth,this is a small change.